HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 #### Output

-The last type of instruction is an output statement, like:
+The last type of instruction is an output instruction, like:

 $$ \texttt{output}\ \texttt{memory}[64]$$

 This takes a location in memory, and prints the value there to screen.
 A program can output as many times as it wants.
 When the user looks at the program's behavior, all they see is the outputs that printed.
-An output statement doesn't affect the state of memory, or the PC, just prints to the screen.
+An output instruction doesn't affect the state of memory, or the PC, it just prints to the screen.

 #### A (Relatively) Simple Example

 Let's look at an example program.
 Say we want to get the absolute value of the $$\sin$$ of 7.
-This doesn't really mean much, math-wise, since $$\sin$$ is a function that get's applied to angles measured in radians (180 degrees = $$\pi$$ radians), but it's a nice example.
+This doesn't really mean much, math-wise, since $$\sin$$ is a function that gets applied to angles measured in radians (180 degrees = $$\pi$$ radians), but it's a nice example.
 This is a program that computes what we want[^colors]: